 - the results of a CIC-approved third-party test, or

 - evidence of completion of secondary or post-secondary education in English or French, in Canada or abroad, or

 - evidence from certain government-funded language training programs.

 Did You Fail Your Citizenship Test?

 If you do not pass the written test, you will be scheduled for a second test.
 If you do not pass the second test, you will be sent a notice telling you to appear for an interview with a citizenship judge.
 This will be an oral interview.
 During the oral interview, the judge may:

 - test your knowledge of Canada and the responsibilities and privileges of citizenship,

 - ask questions about your residency in Canada and/or

 - assess if you have adequate knowledge of English or French.

-If you are asked to attend an interview, but applied for citizenship with your family by sending your applications in the same envelope, your application will be processed separately from your family's unless you want them to be processed together.
-Meaning, it is possible for some members of your family to successfully have completed the Citizenship requirements where others might need to meet the judge for the oral interview.
+If you are asked to attend an interview but applied for citizenship with your family by sending your applications in the same envelope, your application will be processed separately from your family’s unless you want them to be processed together.
+Meaning it is possible for some members of your family to successfully have completed the Citizenship requirements, whereas others might need to meet the judge for the oral interview.